njlabo/share/job-post-tinymlaas.md

 ## What We're Looking For

-- Deeply experienced in backend development, with expertise in FastAPI.
+- Experienced in backend development, especially with expertise in [FastAPI](https://fastapi.tiangolo.com/).
 - Proficient in integrating a variety of cloud services and AI SaaS platforms, such as [Hugging Face](https://huggingface.co/) and [W&B](https://wandb.ai/), into our backend infrastructure.
 - Knowledgeable in frontend development, capable of creating simple user interfaces using Streamlit or stlite.
 The frontend development